alphagov/govuk-puppet/development-vm/README.md

 > You'll need to use a Mac to follow this guide.

-It's expected to take roughly a day to complete this guide, start to finish.
-There's a lot of things to download, and loads of installers need to do their thing.
+It will take you roughly one day to do everything in this guide from start to finish.
+There are lots of things to download, and loads of installers need to do their thing.

-> You will need up to 50GB of free space on your hard-drive to run the whole of gov.uk.
+> You'll need up to 50GB of free space on your hard-drive to run the whole of GOV.UK.

-### Developing outside the VM
+**Developing outside the VM**

 You don't have to develop on the VM, but we strongly recommend it.
 If you have problems with the development VM you can always ask for help in the #govuk-developers Slack channel.

-### Where you should run commands
+**Where you should run commands**

 Run mac$ commands in the shell on your Mac: